This post is part of a series about my journey towards a low cost and low power home server.

 I have a Raspberry Pi home server that I can remotely access through a tinc VPN tunnel with my VPS.
 Most services can be accessed through the tunnel with addresses like plex.crawford.kiwi, but some of them are only available on my local network, for example, SMB and SSH.
 Accessing these services from the local network is actually more difficult than the services available remotely for two reasons:

 The local IP address may change.
-Obviously you can set up a MAC address based IP reservation on most routers, but one of my original goals for this system was that it should be able to work even in situations where I don’t have control of the router.
+Most routers let you configure a MAC address based IP reservation, however one of my original goals for this system was that it should be able to work even in situations where I don’t have control of the router.

 Differences between networks.
-The local address space (e.g.: 192.168.1.xx) varies between networks and the address you want may already be taken.
-As a result, changing networks means changing your computers configuration to access the Pi at it’s new address.
+The local address space (e.g.: 192.168.1.xx) varies between networks and the address you want to reserve may already be taken.
+This means that if you change your network you may also need to change your computers configuration to access the Pi at it’s new address.

 IP addresses are hard to remember.
 There is a reason DNS was invented!
 DNS allows a friendly URL to map to the underlying IP address.

 My solution is to run a DNS server on my VPS that fetches the IP address from the Pi through the VPN tunnel when a request is made.
 This means to access my Pi through the local network, I just punch in an address like

 local.pi.crawford.kiwi and I can access it no matter what it’s local IP address is!

 The DNS server that runs on my VPS server is something I created called local-address-dns.
 This runs a DNS server using dnsd and upon an incoming DNS request it connects to local-address-dns-client-rpi running on my Pi. local-address-dns-client-rpi is a simple web server that returns the Pi’s IP address on one of it’s network interfaces.
 An NS record on my domain points addresses like